 Our fabrics are hand printed with water-based, textile pigment inks.
 We use natural fibers; linen, hemp, cotton and other cellulose fibers like rayon and bamboo.
 With the exception of the heavy tote canvas, all of our fabrics are pre-washed and shrunk before printing.
-This helps the ink to bind to the yarns, removes any sizing and gives it a wonderful hand.
+This helps the ink to bind to the fibers, removes any sizing and gives it a wonderful hand.

 To maintain good wash fastness, please wash separately with cold water on delicate and tumble or line dry.
 DO NOT use bleach, Oxiclean or any bleach like products.
 Iron if desired.
 Over time, some loss of color is expected and will be more apparent on fabrics that have a heavy tooth (rough surface) such as the hemp canvas.
 But don't worry.
 We love the vintage appeal of old textiles with the colors knocked down and yarns broken in.
 We'd say they get better with age.